systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/05-cloud-sync.md

 ## Automatic Saving

-TokenScript automatically saves your work as you type.
+Systematically automatically saves your work as you type.

 ### How It Works

 1. **You type** - Make changes in the editor
-2. **Debounce delay** - TokenScript waits 1 second after you stop typing
+2. **Debounce delay** - Systematically waits 1 second after you stop typing
 3. **Auto-save** - Your work is saved automatically
 4. **Confirmation** - You may see a save indicator